r3n/ren-c/README.md

 [12]: http://www.rebol.com/docs/shell.html

-Several platforms are supported, including Linux, Windows, OS X, Android, and support for JavaScript via Webassembly.
+Several platforms are supported, including Linux, Windows, OS X, Android, and support for JavaScript via WebAssembly.
 Configurations for each platform are in the %configs/ directory.
 When the build process is run, you should be in the directory where you want the build products to go (e.g. %build/).
 Here is a sample of how to compile under Linux: